huma-engineering/huma-docs/data-collection/huma-app/features/entering-your-health-data.md

 # Entering your health data
 **User**: Patient, Helper

-The key function of the Huma App Is for collecting patient data and sharing it with care teams.
+The key function of the Huma App is for collecting patient data and sharing it with care teams.
 The Track screen is where patients can access all modules in order to enter their data, respond to questionnaires and set reminders.

 ## How it works​